maxklema/mie-opensource-action/README.md

 ### Create-Runner Workflow Job

+#### Creating a GitHub PAT for your Workflow

+This Github Action requires you to pass your Github Personal Access Token in order to create runners.
+To create a PAT, navigate to your GitHub account settings.
+Then, on the bottom left-hand side, click developer settings.
+Navigate to Personal Access Tokens (classic).
+Click on generate new token, then give your token a name and an expiration date.
+Finally, select the manage_runners:org permission or the manage_runners:enterprise permission, depending on where your repository is housed.
+Finally, a token should be generated.
+Make sure to place the token somewhere securely.
+Then, add it as a repository secret in the repository that you want to run your workflow file in.

+#### Runner Job

 Before a container can be managed, a self-hosted runner must be installed on the LXC container to complete future workflow jobs.
 To do this, a github-supplied runner needs to create the container and install/start a custom runner on it that is linked to your repository.

 The create-runner job in your workflow file should look similar to this: